Optimal qubit circuits for quantum-enhanced telescopes: Modified Quantum Memory Protocol: Example Calculation

-\subsection{Modified Quantum Memory Protocol: Example Calculation}
+\section{Modified Quantum Memory Protocol: Example Calculation}

-Suppose the star provides a photon in the state (\ref{eq:Psi_star}), which arrives at the telescopes in the third time-bin.
+Suppose the star provides a photon in the state (\ref{eq:Psi_star}), which arrives at the telescopes in the third time bin.
 The combined state of the star photon and the ancilla qubits is

 Performing the modified controlled phase gate results in